genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 ---
 id: training-content-day1
-title: Day 1
+title: Day one
-sidebar_label: Day 1
+sidebar_label: Day one
 sidebar_position: 3
 ---

 This day covers:

 - [Quick review of the platform​](#quick-review-of-the-platform)